Strategy Complexity of Limsup and Liminf Threshold Objectives in Countable MDPs, with Applications to Optimal Expected Payoffs: Objectives and how they are connected

-\subsection{Relation to the expected payoff}
+\paragraph{Relation to the expected payoff.}

-We now show how the expected payoff objectives $\limsupppexp$ and $\liminfppexp$ relate to the threshold objectives.
+We now show how the (strategy complexity of) expected payoff objectives $\limsupppexp$ and $\liminfppexp$ relate to the threshold objectives.

 The expected payoff objectives are more natural to define in the context of state based rewards.
 This is because we want to be able to refer to the value of a state and compare that value to the reward of that state itself.
 This is less important for the threshold objectives, since the rewards and the values are measured on two different scales as it were.
-Therefore, we briefly illustrate how transition based rewards and state based rewards can be encoded into each other.
+It is trivial that transition based rewards and state based rewards can be encoded into each other; cf.~\Cref{app:states-vs-transitions} for a formal treatment.